oorabona/github-ssh-auth/README.md

 It resides by default in `/etc/github-ssh/conf` but of course you can change it using `-c` flag when calling (see above).

-The format is a standard INI style, as per `configparser`.
+The format is a standard INI style.

 ### Configuration file template